 - Always hold the grips open-handed.
 I (nor anyone else I know) don’t recommend crimping on a hangboard ever.
 The risk of finger injury is too great.

 - Rest a full 60 seconds between each hang.

-- The rest periods are long (60 sec) between hangs because a.) we want you to be as recovered as possible before the next hang and b.) we want to be conservative regarding finger injuries.
+- The rest periods are long (60 seconds) between hangs for two reasons: you want to be as recovered as possible before the next hang, and you want to be conservative regarding finger injuries.

-How to read this chart: The 1-10 along the top x-axis are the ten minutes.
+The 1–10 along the top are the 10 minutes.
 As you progress you can make your workout as long as 20 minutes.
-The A, B, C along the y-axis are the biggest hold (A), medium hold (B), and small hold (C).
+The A, B, C in the left column are your biggest hold (A), your medium hold (B), and your smallest hold (C).

-IF YOU CAN NOT HANG FOR 20 SECONDS ON ANY HOLD, THEN use a rubber band or a chair to take some weight off your legs until you can manage 20”.
-If this is the case for you it means that (because your strength reserve is too low to work endurance) you need to concentrate on many reps.
-For example 20 x 20 second hangs with 1 minute rests in between each hang while using an assist, like feet on the chair and never going to failure.
-If this applies to you, double the length of the table below for recording purpose.
-You’ll be wise to use the assist until you can easily hang on a big hold with no pump or strain for 20+ seconds, usually 2-4 weeks for most folks.
+If you cannot hang for 20 seconds on any hold, then use a rubber band or a chair to take some weight off your legs until you can manage 20 seconds.
+If this is the case for you, meaning your strength reserve is too low to work endurance, you need to concentrate on many reps—for example, 20×20-second hangs with a 1-minute rest in between each hang while using an assist, like feet on the chair and never going to failure.
+In this case, double the length of the table below for recording purposes.
+You’ll be wise to use the assist until you can easily hang on a big hold with no pump or strain for 20-plus seconds, usually 2–4 weeks for most folks.

 You can progress the workout by lengthening it.
 So after 4 weeks I might keep repeating for 15 minutes.
 But I can also make the holds smaller, meaning hold B becomes my hold A. Hold C, previously my smallest hold, becomes my middle hold.
 And my new hold, hold D, is the next smallest on the training board.
 Once my hold D is the tiniest edge on the board, I work up to being able to complete the routine for a full 10 minutes.